Absentee owner surcharge definitions

 - hold more than 50 per cent of the shares in the absentee corporation,

 - can control the composition of the board of the corporation, or

 - can cast more than 50 per cent of the maximum number of votes at the corporation’s general meeting

 The absentee person with a controlling interest can be an absentee corporation, a trustee of an absentee trust or an absentee individual.

 A corporation is a company, body corporate or unincorporated body registered under the Corporations Act (2001).

 A discretionary trust is a trust under which the vesting of the whole or any part of the trust property:

-- Is required to be determined by a person either in respect of identity of the beneficiaries or the quantum of interest to be taken, or both, or
+- is required to be determined by a person either in respect of the identity of the beneficiaries or the quantum of interest to be taken or both, or

 A discretionary trust generally does not include an excluded trust, a fixed trust or a trust to which a unit trust scheme relates.